Woven heart ornaments are a Swedish Christmas tradition, but making them can be a challenge for little fingers so we came up with this easy version!

 Originally I planned to do the actually weaving part with my kids, and although woven hearts are not exactly rocket science, I knew that my kids would get frustrated very, very quickly.
 Remember, we only do EASY holiday crafts.
-I decided to make the Christmas craft extra kid friendly!
-Even preschoolers or toddlers can do this craft, now.
-Traditional Swedish woven heart ornaments are baskets, but you can decide to skip that step, if you want.
-(Note: this post contains affiliate links.)
+Our version of the woven heart is so easy, even preschoolers or toddlers can make it.

 What you need:

 - Heavy card stock or thin cardboard to make the template, or a heart shaped cookie cutter

 - Glue stick